 Wild birds add so much beauty and life to your garden.
-There's nothing better than working in the garden, sun beating down on your back, being serenaded by a choir of birds.
-If you have a feeder, bird bath, or nesting box set up, you can also spend hours watching them and being entertained by their antics.
+There's nothing better than working in the garden, the sun beating down on your back, and being serenaded by a choir of birds.
+If you have a feeder, birdbath, or nesting box set up, you can also spend hours watching them and being entertained by their antics.

 Below are five of the best birds for ridding your garden of insect pests.
 Attracting even just one of these birds will have a beneficial impact on your garden.

 Woodpeckers, including the downy woodpecker and hairy woodpecker, are voracious eaters of crawling insects in trees.
 Think carpenter ants, borers, and other wood-boring pests.
-The drill holes with their powerful little beaks, and feast on the insects they find.
-While people worry about woodpeckers damaging wood siding on their house, woodpeckers really prefer deciduous trees over wood siding.
-They are definitely worth attracting to your garden.
+They drill holes with their powerful little beaks, and feast on the insects they find.
+While people worry about woodpeckers damaging the wood siding on their house, woodpeckers prefer deciduous trees over wood siding.
+They are worth attracting to your garden.

 How to Attract Them: To attract woodpeckers to your garden, install upright bird feeders, a birdbath, and appropriate nesting boxes.
 Having "snags" (dead trees left standing) nearby is also an excellent way to attract them.